brassc/FSL/README.md

 7. Create reflected contour - a reflection of the extracted (trimmed) baseline contour.
 Uses `get_mirror_line` function and `reflect_across_line` function.
     - `get_mirror_line` uses first and last points extracted from contour to draw a line centrally located.
     - `reflect_across_line` function handles both 1 and 2 dimensional reflections according to whether the mirror line extracted via `get_mirror_line` has a gradient or not.
+    - `trim_reflected` function removes any portion of reflected contour that is below the posterior skull end point y value.
 8. Slice is plotted and saved to each patient's directory on the cluster.